bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Cumulative Elevation Gain: 970 m (3182 ft)

-After climbing the second-highest peak in the Adirondack Mountains the day before, Dinah and I set off to do the highest peak, Mount Marcy, using the Van Hoevenberg Trail.
+After climbing the second-highest peak in the Adirondack Mountains the day before, Dinah and I set off for the highest peak, Mount Marcy, using the Van Hoevenberg Trail.
 Although it's not much higher than Algonquin, Marcy has a longer, easier approach.
 It's also the highest point in the State of New York.

 It was our second day in the Adirondacks and like the first day, it was hot, a record-breaking 26°C. (We were fortunate with the weather; the previous month saw the Adirondacks hit with snow.)
 Hoping to avoid the crowds and the midday heat, we started up the trail before 8:00 am.
 A popular peak, the mountain sees as many as 50 people an hour.
 Fortunately, this being a Friday, we encountered few people.